Fisseha-Estifanos/algorand/README.md

 # A decentralized application using the Algorand blockchain network
-An end-to-end Web3 dApp: certificate generation, distribution, and value and transaction transfer with Algorand NFTs and smart contracts
+An end-to-end Web3 dApp: certificate generation, distribution, and value and transaction transfer with Algorand NFTs and smart contracts.

 ## The Algorand blockchain network